 Git submodules are a powerful tool, which allows you to easily include a third-party project of your own while still treating them as two separate projects.
 Rather than provide an in-depth explanation of the benefits and use of submodules, it’s recommended you take a moment and read through the submodules page in the official Git documentation.
 When you’re ready to dive in, the following command generates a clone of Redux as a submodule:

-git submodule add https://github.com/ReduxFramework/ReduxFramework.git ReduxFramework
+cd my-project git submodule add https://github.com/ReduxFramework/ReduxFramework.git ReduxFramework

 This clones the repo into a directory titled ReduxFramework.
 Unless you have any desire to embark upon the arduous task of renaming a submodule, it’s strongly suggested choosing a folder name before running this command.
 Change the last string (in this case, ReduxFramework) to the relative path you desire.
 Once this is accomplished, move on to step 2.